 Day 1: Arrival at the Sweet Grass Ranch Montana

 Immediately I fell charmed by the beautiful scenery around us.
 Picture red houses and barns nestled in the picturesque Crazy Mountains.
 Imagine green hills, small lakes, and cold rivers rushing by the cabins.
-The landscape surrounding Sweet Grass was how we expected the perfect Montana ranch to look like!
+The landscape surrounding Sweet Grass was how we expected the perfect Montana ranch to look!

-We met with the ranch owners Page and Pat, and the ranch staff Emily and Laura in the corral on our first day to discuss riding levels.
-Once we were allocated with our horses for the week, we went for an afternoon ride, where we spent a couple of hours down the nearby valley.
+On our first day, we met with the ranch owners, Page and Pat, and the ranch staff, Emily and Laura, in the corral to discuss riding levels.
+Once we were allocated our horses for the week, we went for an afternoon ride, where we spent a couple of hours down the nearby valley.
 As a horse person who owned her horse, the welfare of the animal was essential.
-I was delighted to see that all the horses were in top shape and well behaved, responding quickly to our commands.
+I was delighted to see that all the horses were in top shape and well-behaved, responding quickly to our commands.

 Day 2: Meeting My Girl Gravy

-From the moment I sat on Gravy, I knew I found my girl.
+When I sat on Gravy, I knew I had found my girl.
 She reminded me of so many levels on my mare Myriam.
-Well mannered but a temper of her own.
-Willing to go where you wanted but her own mind when she did not want to.
+Well mannered but had a temper of her own.
+She was willing to go where you wanted, but her own mind when she did not want to.
 A good pace but not crazy.
 Docile but no boring.

 A horse.
 A ranch.
 A cowgirl.
 The beginning of a dream come true!

 That day we explored another part of the ranch and came across our first cows.
-We followed some of the cows across the river and into bushes, the mood of the horses changed immediately as they become more alert and attentive to their surroundings.
-Laura and Emily directed us around a few separated cows to push them back towards the rest of the cattle herd.
+We followed some of the cows across the river and into bushes; the horses’ mood changed immediately as they became more alert and attentive to their surroundings.
+Laura and Emily directed us around a few separated cows to push them back toward the rest of the cattle herd.

-The horses were a delight, turning in tight space between trees and bushes, wading knee-deep in the water and all business.
-I have to confess that I was also making sure Gravy and I was closer to the action as I was so thrilled by the moment and the opportunity to “work” with the cattle.
-I can’t relate these too-short minutes with the hard work of the actual cattlemen during a real cattle drive, but this would probably be the closest I would ever be and wanted to enjoy the time to its fullest.
+The horses were a delight, turning in tight spaces between trees and bushes, wading knee-deep in the water, and all business.
+I must confess that I was also making sure Gravy and I was closer to the action as I was thrilled by the moment and the opportunity to “work” with the cattle.
+I can’t relate these too-short minutes with the hard work of the actual cattlemen during a real cattle drive, but this would probably be the closest I would ever be, and I wanted to enjoy the time to its fullest.

 Speaking about a cattle drive, I haven’t managed to plan this early enough to secure an opening in a sleep-under-the-sky-weeklong-cattle-drive, but I know I will make this happen one day!
 As we returned to the ranch, I took care of Gravy, which was as nice as the day.
-I really loved being able to connect with her, brushing her sweat away, and making sure she was alright after a hard day of work.
+I loved connecting with her, brushing her sweat away, and making sure she was all right after a hard day of work.
 Emily and Laura also let me help with the other horses.
 I was getting myself familiar with the operational aspects, putting gear away, and settling the horses for the night.